find your perfect LLM program

 The majority of the highly respected law schools in the United States are private.
 This means that their tuition fees tend to be higher than those charged by state-owned law schools, but they usually charge all students the same tuition fees.
 The freedom from state funding results in a legal education for LLM students on a very flexible basis that can be tailored to their future plans.
 Choosing a private law school for an LLM course in the US requires some research to ensure that the professors and tutors specialise in the subject areas you wish to study.

-There are a growing number of law schools in the US that are offering LLM courses online.
+There is a growing number of law schools in the US that are offering LLM courses online.
 This choice is perfect for students who need a more affordable option and need to continue working while they study.
-They are less suitable for international students as the courses do not usually qualify international students for student visas in the US.
+They are less suitable for international students who want to relocate to the United States, as the courses do not usually qualify international students for student visas in the US.
 The tuition fees tend to be considerably lower than campus-based LLM courses, however, students need considerable motivation to keep working on their own.

-If you are an international student, then you will have additional set-up costs but the cost of living is published on every university's website in the US.
+If you are an international student, then you will have additional set-up costs – the cost of living should be published on every university's website.
 Tuition fees and access to funding does vary, but for LLM courses they tend to be broadly similar.
 The publicly owned Ohio State University Moritz College of Law has an LLM course that is aimed at international students.
 It charges non-resident students a tuition fee of $45,190 and estimates the total cost of attendance as $68,112 for non-resident students.
 Penn State Law School, meanwhile, charges $49,896 for tuition for its LLM course and estimates the total cost of attendance as $77,390.
 New York University is a private institution and it charges $51,012 for full time LLM students and estimates the total cost of attendance to be $74,676.